This article will help you:

-- In the Events Module, select the starting event.
+- In the Events Module, select the starting event or metric.
 You can choose a specific event that is instrumented in Amplitude, or you can tell Amplitude to consider any event as the starting event for this analysis, by selecting Any Event from the list of available events.

 - If desired, add properties to your starting event by clicking on + where, selecting the property name, and specifying the property value you’re interested in.

 - Next, select another event to include, if desired.
 You can choose up to ten, and you can add properties to these events as well.

 - In the Segmentation Module, identify the user segment you want to include in this analysis.
 You can import a previously-saved segment by clicking Saved Segments and selecting the one you want from the list.
 Otherwise, Amplitude begins from the assumption that your analysis will target all users.

 NOTE: The user segment you select will apply to all selected events.

 - If you do not want to import a previously-saved user segment, you can start building your own by adding properties.
 To do so, click + where, choose the property you want to include, and specify the property value you’re interested in.

 - You can narrow your focus even further by telling Amplitude you only want to include users who have already performed certain actions.
 To do so, click + perform, then choose the event you’re interested in.

 - If desired, add another user segment by clicking + Add Segment, and repeating steps 5 and 6.

 NOTE: You can break out your starting event by user properties by clicking … grouped by in the right module, if desired.
 For example, if you wanted to group users by the cities they were in when they fired the starting event, you would select City from the property list.
 Amplitude will then break out the segmentation analysis on a city-by-city basis.